cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![add catalog item ansible Playbook](../../common/img/add-catalog-item-ansible-playbook.png)

-    ***Note:*** Do not select Ansible Tower!
+    :warning: ***WARNING*** Do not select Ansible Tower!
 We do not use Ansible Tower in this lab, but the embedded Ansible role of CloudForms.

 1. Fill out the form to define the service catalog item: